Pascualex/online-courses/database/readme.md

 # Online Courses - Database

 For the database of this project, I used Docker and MySQL.
-The Docker Compose file provided will automatically create the tables and populate them with data.
+The Docker Compose file provided in the db-init folder will automatically create the tables and populate them with data.
+The data used by Docker for the database persistence will be stored in the db-storage folder.

 ## Installation